the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 The kids will love the interactive exhibits that really bring the past to life, and parents will love the educational gain here.
 The architecture is stunning and mission-style.
 So, I’d strongly encourage you to bring your camera or smartphone for some family photo ops.

 Yanaguana Garden is a fantastic — and huge — public park; it’s the perfect place to let the kids burn off all that energy that mystifies and eludes us as adults.
-This vibrant play space is totally free and has lots for kiddos to explore and do.
+This vibrant play space is completely free and offers plenty for kids to explore and enjoy.

 You can also come here to chill.

-As for the rest, check the park’s event schedule because there’s always something going on, from kids’ reading hours to live music, splash pads, climbing structures, swings, and gobs of room to explore.
+As for the rest, check the park’s event schedule, as there’s always something going on, from kids’ reading hours to live music, splash pads, climbing structures, swings, and plenty of room to explore.

 Best of all?
-The park is well-maintained regularly, and it’s designed for safety.
+The park is well-maintained and regularly inspected for safety.
 So, kick back, relax, and watch the kids have fun… or join in and play together.

 We all love hunting for the perfect souvenir wherever we go, and San Antonio downtown has plenty of local artisans and boutiques.
 The Historic Market Square is where you want to go.
 Browse handmade goods from local vendors.
 Indulge in free entertainment.
 This is definitely a happening place.
 In fact, I’d say it’s one of the most colorful and lively things to do in San Antonio Downtown.
 Oh, and the kids will love the festive atmosphere.